mayala-esc/esctheme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of esctheme is to …
+The goal of esctheme is to create ggplot2 charts in the Essential Services Commission of Victoria style.

 ## Installation